Best Baked Lobster Tails Recipe (Super Easy!)

 Best Baked lobster tails on a white serving platter with extra melted butter and lemon wedges for serving.

-• Use sharp kitchen scissors: When cutting the lobster shell, use sharp scissors to ensure a clean cut, making it easier to pull the meat out without damaging it.
+• When cutting the lobster shell, use sharp scissors to ensure a clean cut, making it easier to pull the meat out without damaging it.

-• Room temperature lobster: Let the lobster tails sit at room temperature for 15-20 minutes before baking.
+• Let the lobster tails sit at room temperature for 15-20 minutes before baking.
 This helps them cook more evenly.

-• Pat the lobster dry: Before applying the garlic herb butter, pat the lobster tails dry with a paper towel.
+• Pat the lobster tails dry with a paper towel before applying the garlic herb butter.
 This helps the butter adhere better and prevents excess moisture during baking.

-• Generously baste with butter: Don’t skimp on the garlic herb butter!
-It adds flavor and keeps the meat moist while baking.
+• Generously baste with butter to add flavor and keep the meat moist while baking.

-• Monitor closely: Lobster tails cook quickly, especially at 500°F. Keep an eye on them to avoid overcooking and resulting in tough, rubbery meat.
+• Watch the lobster tails closely, as they cook quickly, especially at 500°F. Keep an eye on them to avoid overcooking and resulting in tough, rubbery meat.

 Best Baked lobster tails on a white serving platter with extra melted butter and lemon wedges for serving.

-Best Baked Lobster!
+These baked lobster tails are super easy and are ready to eat in 15 minutes!
 The garlic herb butter melts into the lobster as it bakes, infusing every bite with savory, zesty goodness.
 Baking at a high temperature ensures the lobster cooks quickly and stays succulent, while the smoky paprika and fresh lemon zest brighten the flavors for a perfect balance.
-Enjoy!

 Ingredients